bitcoin-core-review-club/website/CONTRIBUTING.md

   understand the PR will make you feel more relaxed during the meeting and will pay dividends even months later.

+- If you find yourself struggling with writing the notes and questions, having them ready by Friday, or choosing what areas to focus on, don't hesitate to ask for help.
+Communicate, anticipate, and synchronize to ensure everyone is on the same page and the notes and questions are up on time.

 - It can be useful to write out some anticipated answers/links/references before the meeting so you don't have to type them in the moment.